Hexapawn: Rules

 As in chess, a pawn may be moved in two different ways: it may be moved one square vertically forward, or it may capture a pawn one square diagonally ahead of it.
 A pawn may not be moved forward if there is a pawn in the next square.
 Unlike chess, the first move of a pawn may not advance it by two spaces.
 A player loses if they have no legal moves or one of the other player's pawns reaches the end of the board.

+Octopawn

+Octopawn is a variant of hexapawn played on a 4×4 grid with the same rules as hexapawn.
+It is mentioned by Gardner in "The Unexpected hanging and Other Mathematical Diversions":

+Richard L. Sites, at M.I.T., wrote a FORTRAN program for an IBM 1620 so that it would learn to play Octapawn, a 4 x 4 version of hexapawn that begins with four white pawns on the first row and four black pawns on the fourth row.
+He reports that the first player has a sure win with a corner opening.

+In recent years, advances in computing has allowed the entire game tree of Octopawn to be computed using an average personal computer.
+An analysis of the game tree reveals that there are 11,420 unique game states and 2,330,356 unique games.
+The shortest game is 5 turns long(e.g. 1.d2 b3 2.d3 b2 3.dxc4#), and the longest game is 17 turns long(e.g. 1.d2 b3 2.d3 cxd3 3.c2 d2 4.c3 b2 5.axb2 dxc3 6.b3 c2 7.bxc2 axb3 8.c3 b2 9.c4#).
+The distribution of game lengths approximately follows a normal distribution curve with a center of 13 turns.

 Dawson's chess

 Whenever a player advances a pawn to the penultimate rank and attacks an opposing pawn, there is a threat to proceed to the final rank by capture.
 The opponent's only sensible responses, therefore, are to either capture the advanced pawn or advance the threatened one, the latter only being sensible in the case that there is one threatened pawn rather than two.
 If one restricts 3×N hexapawn with the additional rule that capturing is always compulsory, the result is the game Dawson's chess.
 The game was invented by Thomas Rayner Dawson in 1935.

 Dawson's chess reduces to the impartial game denoted .137 in Conway's notation.
 This means that it is equivalent to a Nim-like game in which: